Longtime NYC barbershop closing due to the pandemic

 The shop has weathered tough times before during its 75-year history, but with added expenses and fewer customers, the plan now is to shut down before Thanksgiving.

-"We tried to make a go of it...we need more than this to cover the expenses and the money.
-It flows out like water," said Paul Vezza.
+"We tried to make a go of it," owner Paul Vezza said.
+"We need more than this to cover the expenses and the money.
+It flows out like water."

 ALSO READ | Iconic NYC bookstore pens emotional plea for help amid pandemic